What is RIP Software?

 Running a business without a RIP is not a smart practice.
 At less than a dollar a day to operate what it delivers in invaluable.

-There are three stages of RIP (Wikipedia).
+There are three stages of RIP printing (Wikipedia).

 1. Interpretation